Saul-Mirone/prosemirror-adapter/CONTRIBUTING.md

 > We use pnpm for development.
 > Please make sure you have node.js, npm and pnpm installed on your machine.

-After cloning Milkdown, run `pnpm install` to install dependencies.
+After cloning prosemirror-adapter, run `pnpm install` to install dependencies.

 To get started: